ThoughtWorks-SEA/developer-training/docs/javascript/promises.md

 }
 ```

-That does not work because Promise implementation ensures the callbacks to then or catch is not executed in the current Call Stack (i.e. the callbacks are always put back to the Event Queue first and executed in later ticks).
+That does not work because Promise implementation ensures the callbacks to `.then` or `.catch` is not executed in the current Call Stack (i.e. the callbacks are always put back to the Event Queue first and executed in later ticks).

-This means the `getUserSkills` function would return before any callback handler passed to then or catch is called.
+This means the `getUserSkills` function would return before any callback handler passed to `.then` or `.catch` is called.
 The try...catch block here won't catch any error, and later when the error indeed happens, that error is thrown from the error handler function, and eventually becomes an unhandled promise rejection (the catch call returns a promise that's rejected, and nobody handles that rejected promise.)

 ### Mistake: Create a local instance of Promise and not return it